Three times a week, we do our podcast, Verdict with Ted Cruz.

 We're not supposed to do that in the United States of America.

-We're gonna talk about this shadow government.
+We're going to talk about this shadow government.

-Hey, if you're enjoying the music, by the way, that's the Jay Seculo Band.
+Hey, if you're enjoying the music, by the way, that's the Jay Seculo band.

 I've got a Facebook page as well, Jay Seculo.